Quick and Easy Jamaican Bananas Dessert Recipe

-I'm sure we've all thrown out brown bananas because they've gone all soft and mushy and generally unappetising.
+I'm sure we've all thrown out brown bananas because they've gone all soft and mushy and because they appear generally unappetising.
 But there are lots of things to do with old bananas.
-While they're not good to eat straight up they can used for baking and frying.
+While they're not so good to eat straight up they can used for baking and frying.
 A classic use for old bananas is to bake Banana Bread.

 Don't get me wrong, I love Banana Bread but I'm not much of a baker.
 So, instead, I use my old bananas for a different purpose.
 I fry them up with dark rum and sugar and make Jamaican Bananas!